How consulting firms prevent #MeToo branding

 BCG isn’t alone.
 McKinsey has also launched a new CD/CI designed by Wolff Olins with key elements such as a new script mark and bespoke typeface, polished images and enhanced data visualization design under the slogan: “Welcome to our new identity.”

 But beware!
 Only hitting “copy and paste” for cool slogans or relevant external events can easily backfire.
 The real estate firm Engel & Völkers wanted to celebrate women on World Women’s Day – only without women.
 A photo showing five of the company’s male managers quickly turned into a, pardon my French, shitstorm.

-So again: Playing it „safe“ is never an option 😉
+So again: Playing it “safe” with a MeToo branding is not an option 😉